Considering In-Vitro Fertilisation (IVF) options but not sure where to start? Here’s your essential guide to IVF and the IVF clinics in Singapore.

 - Support services such as counselling

-If you’re still hoping to conceive naturally, you could also consider tools such as the twoplus Sperm Guide.
-A fertility product for men and women, it helps retain more sperm throughout the vaginal tract and ultimately increases the odds of natural conception.
+If you’re still hoping to conceive naturally, you could also consider home conception aids like the twoplus Sperm Guide.
+A fertility product for men and women, the Sperm Guide helps retain more sperm throughout the vaginal tract and ultimately increases the odds of natural conception.

 Costs of IVF

 IVF treatment does not come cheap.
-However, that also doesn’t mean that it is only reserved for the wealthy ones among us.
+However, that also doesn’t mean that it's only reserved for the wealthy ones among us.

 The average cost of an IVF cycle comes up to around S$13,000 to S$15,000 in the private sector, and this typically includes the following fees .